oss-wec/telemetR/README.md

 - [ ] Use Leaflet Draw to allow users to subset based on the area
 - [ ] A way for users to request analysis based on data they've entered
 - [ ] Remove erroneous points, persists to data download

+To add items to the TODO list, or report errors that occur while using the app contact Mitch Gritts (mgritts@ndow.org).